 9.Lack of differentiation.
 Fields (2007) has found that a brand concept that is not differentiated is one of the prime reasons for restaurant failure.

 10.Poor financial controls.
 Most restaurants that have failed had prime costs, (labour costs and food costs), that exceeded 60% of revenues which indicated a greater potential for failure.
+Try this must read book from the FT.com to help you better manage finances.

 11. Paying unrealistically high rent for a prime location.
 Many of the restaurants that fail were shown to have paid too high a rent for the revenues that could be achieved.
 The researchers suggest that the rule of thumb for rent/lease/mortgage fixed costs is 7-9% of revenues.